How to Make Meetings Actionable with Asana and Zoom?

 Have you had a meeting with Asana and Zoom?
 Asana’s Zoom is the most secure and dependable video conferencing and webinar tool.
-It helps teams and individuals hold meetings on the internet and share news.
+It helps teams and individuals hold meetings on the internet to make meetings actionable with Asana and Zoom.
 Specifically, corporate teams use the Zoom app to connect and do discussions.
 The Zoom app functions flawlessly and can help people exchange valuable data.
 Sadly, it does not preserve notes and action items after a meeting ends.
 As a result, video discussions can amount to nothing, leading to time wastage and poor outcomes.

 Thanks to the developer of the Asana app and Google Zoom, groups can hold productive talks.
 And we are not talking about the Asana Mobile App that replicates everything on Asana’s website.
-The one we are about to disclose in this article emerged due to a collaboration between Asana and Zoom to help corporate groups hold more purposeful discussions.
+The one we are about to disclose in this article is how to make meetings actionable with Asana and Zoom to help corporate groups hold more purposeful discussions.
 Before revealing details of this application, we will briefly describe the Asana software.

 What is Asana?